 - Minimum 1 litre water

-- High energy snacks (chocolate, dried fruit, gels etc)
+- High energy snacks (chocolate, dried fruit, nuts, gels etc)

 - Whistle (often attached to packs already)